-If you are seeking a new opportunity as an Operations Manager, it may be helpful to have a look at a few example job descriptions or just review our top-notch Operations Manager resume sample where you will find examples, tips and guidelines all in one place.
-Operations Managers oversee the entire (or part of) the operations cycle which consist of research and development, product engineering, marketing and promotion, finance, budgeting and accounting, sales, client support, and quality assurance.
+If you are seeking a new opportunity as an Operations Manager, it may be helpful to have a look at a few example job descriptions or just review our top-notch Operations Manager resume sample where you will find examples, tips, and guidelines all in one place.
+Operations Managers oversee the entire (or part of) the operations cycle which consists of research and development, product engineering, marketing and promotion, finance, budgeting and accounting, sales, client support, and quality assurance.

 Operations Manager Resume Sample

 (Free sample downloads are at the bottom of this page)

 Operations Manager Resume Writing Guide

 1. Contact Information: Name, Address, Phone, Email.
 Remember to alternative contact channels.
 Business networking URL’s such as LinkedIn and Who’s Who or Joomla should also be listed in this section.

 2. Profile Summary: View this as the introduction to your resume and include 1-3 sentences giving a broad presentation of your background, years of industry tenure and the environments you have worked in.